FarhanTaha/100-days-of-code/OOP_Practice/log.md

   Created a BankAccount class with attributes (account_holder, balance, transaction_history) and methods (deposit, withdraw, get_balance, show_transaction_history).
   Implemented safeguards for insufficient funds and added a custom __str__ method for readable printing.

+## 📅 2025-06-24
+- ➕ `mood_playlist_generator.py`
+  Created a basic Python project using OOP to suggest playlists based on user mood input.
+  Implemented the Playlist class with methods to set mood, generate songs, and display the playlist.
+  Practiced beginner-friendly class design and user interaction.

+---